Nizwa Souq (2026): A Step-By-Step Guide & What to Buy

 A typical spread in this corner of the souq — everyday objects from past decades that reveal what once filled Omani homes and workshops.

-A Local Breakfast Stop: the 'Post Office Grill'
+Step Three: A Local Breakfast Stop at the 'Post Office Grill'

 It’s now time for breakfast — I’m actually starving!
 We go to a proper local stop just across from the post office.
 The place is officially called Mashawi Al Wadi.
-But locals in Nizwa know it as Mashawi Al Bareed, the “Post Office Grill.”
+But locals in Nizwa know it as Mashawi Al Bareed, the “Post Office Grill” — a detail I only learnt by asking Amjad where locals actually eat.
 It has been here for 35 years and is a simple cafe serving only one Omani classic, mishkak.
 ‘Mishkak’ is barbecued beef on small skewers and can be eaten with salad or in a sandwich.

 When we arrived it was still early, but the place filled quickly with locals stopping in before the market.
 It was a hearty breakfast, and it’s exactly the kind of spot worth trying if you want a quick, authentic bite (and experience!).